Format

 |

-18. Allies - Return ships to base, place
+18. Allies - Return units to base, place

-reinforcements and returning amphibious units, handle removals, and send any desired commentary
+reinforcements and returning units, handle removals, and send any desired commentary

 to the GM (including, at a minimum, the score and turn